xuwang/pydev/README.md

-Python development Vagrant box with Python, Eve: Python REST API Framework, AWSCLI, botocore, and mongodb installed.
+A Vagrant box for development python based applications.

 The box uses Vagrant Puppet provisioner to manage configurations.

+It has following components installed:

+	* Curl
+	* Python
+	* Flask
+	* Eve and Eve-doc: Python RESTful API Framework
+	* AWSCLI and botocore
+	* Mongodb
+	* Apache2